That German-Singapore Lawyer

 From Munich with Law: My Way to a Doctorate

 If you know me, you know that I don’t always do things in life in the orthodox order.
 After passing my first state examination in law at the beginning of 2001, I wanted to do a doctorate.
 In fact, I had already made several preparations for it.
 But then life intervened and took me from Hamburg to Singapore.
-That was fine.
-I soon abandoned the idea of becoming a Doctor of Law and concentrated on my second state examination, then my career, and whatever else was happening in my life (which, as life goes, wasn’t all smooth sailing).
+Which was fine, and I soon abandoned the idea of becoming a Doctor of Law and concentrated on my second state examination, then my career, and whatever else was happening in my life (which, as life goes, wasn’t all smooth sailing).
 A while ago, however, I picked up the idea again and pursued it further.
 Yesterday I was in Munich for my oral doctoral examination at Ludwig Maximilian University (LMU).
 I’m happy to report: I made it.

 Me last night at the Ludwig Maximilian University of Munich (symbolic picture).